 Like many asthma sufferers, Doris tried many types of treatments, and even participated in trials of new types of drugs, with mixed results.
 But it was through careful evaluation, and the persistence of her team at the Asthma Institute, that she eventually was able to gain some control over her symptoms.

 Although Doris’ asthma is severe, her regimen today includes a variety of measures to help maintain her quality of life.
 Despite her improvements, she still uses her inhaler and nebulizer often.
-She receives treatment with intravenous steroids three to five times a week.
-With this approach, Doris has been hospitalized only three times since 2007, when she began her care with the Asthma Institute.
-In March 2013, it will be three years since she has been hospitalized for her asthma — a huge improvement over the previous years.
+She receives treatment with intravenous steroids three to five times a week, and the number of times she has been hospitalized has dramatically declined.

 “I am so grateful that the Asthma Institute allows me to get the intravenous steroids on an outpatient basis,” says Doris.
 She credits Dr. Wenzel and her team for the progress that she’s made.
 “The Asthma Institute has given me hope because I’m determined to not let asthma control my life.”

-Doris is looking forward to retirement to focus on activities she enjoys, including working in her yard, reading, cooking and baking, and exercising more.
+Doris is focused on doing activities she enjoys, including working in her yard, reading, cooking and baking, and exercising more.
 Despite her struggle with breathing, even with small tasks such as carrying grocery bags or laundry, she remains optimistic.
 “Now, even though it might take me a little longer, I can do all of the things that I want to do," Doris says.